 Mother Tongue Other Tongue was devised by staff at the Faculty of Humanities, Languages and Social Science at Manchester Metropolitan University and Routes into Languages North West.
-Piloted in 2012, it is now being adopted as this year's Laureate Education Project and rolled out across the country.
+Piloted in 2012, it has since been adopted as a Laureate Education Project and rolled out across the country.